pdjingle/ResturGener/README.md

 # Project 1: Random Restaurant Generator

 ## To-Do 3/20/21 (in order of importance)
-* get local storage to work
+* get local storage to work for favorites
 * add modal for errors, and delete alerts.
 * make presentation
 * make readMe
+    * type intro
 * cors before every session
     * we could make a modal with the link for users to activate the cors permission
 * Andrew: ReadMe: explain what you did for the Modal functionality in "Tasks Completed"